The Great Compassion

 Work.
 Play.
 Love.

 “The greatness of a community is most accurately measured by the compassionate actions of its members."
-Corretta Scott King

 Good Work

-Then Play
+Then Play!

 After we work, we play!

-Where connection takes root.
+This is the afterglow where connection takes root.

-LOVE GROWS
+And LOVE GROWS